 “Nah.
 I didn’t even study,” Jill said, taking the brownie half, and tossed Suzie her cheetos.

 Each line of dialogue above has either a dialogue tag (Denotes who’s speaking with “said” or “asked.”), or an action tag (also denotes the speaker but gives an action rather than assign the speaker only).
+For an in-depth look at tags, click here.
+Make sure each speaker has their own line to respond.
+Never have two characters speaking in the same paragraph.

 But it would be INCORRECT to say: